Product-complete tilting complexes and Cohen-Macaulay hearts: Introduction

-The main tool we use to obtain the result is the large tilting theory.
-The way tilting theory enters the picture can be explained already in the dualizing complex setting.
-Indeed, the duality $\D^\bdd_\fg(R) \cong \D^\bdd_\fg(R)^\op$ is actually a derived equivalence in hiding --- the natural isomorphism $\D^\bdd_\fg(R)^\op \simeq \D^\bdd((\mod R)^\op)$ yields a derived equivalence between the noetherian category $\mod R$ and the artinian category $(\mod R)^\op$.
-In the theory of large tilting and cotilting objects, such a derived equivalence is known to extend to a derived equivalence $\D(R) \cong \D(\Hcal_\mathrm{CM})$ of unbounded derived categories between the abelian categories $\Mod R$ and $\Hcal_\mathrm{CM}$.
-Here, $\Hcal_\mathrm{CM}$ is the heart of a compactly generated t-structure in $\D(R)$ which arises from a codimension function on $\Spec R$, called the Cohen--Macaulay t-structure by Alonso, Jerem\'\i as and Saor\'\i n \cite[\S 6]{ATJLS10}.
-Recently, t-structures and the corresponding silting and cosilting complexes induced by any codimension function were studied and explictly constructed by Nakamura, Šťovíček, and the first author in \cite{HNS}.
-In particular, the Cohen--Macaulay heart can be considered even in the absence of a dualizing complex, although the question of when this heart is derived equivalent to $\Mod R$ remains open in this full generality, see \cite[Question~7.8]{HNS}.
-Since $\Bcal$ is assumed to be a noetherian category, the derived equivalence behind the generalized duality $\D^\bdd_\fg(R) \cong \D^\bdd(\Bcal)^\op$ is between $\mod R$ and the artinian category $\Acal = \Bcal^\op$.
-It follows from the theory of Roos \cite{Roos69} that the induced derived equivalence of unbounded derived categories is between the module category $\Mod R$ and a locally coherent and locally coperfect Grothendieck category, the Cohen--Macaulay heart $\Hcal_\mathrm{CM}$.
+Recently, silting and cosilting complexes induced by codimension functions, and the corresponding t-structures, have been studied and explicitly constructed by Nakamura, Šťovíček, and the first author in \cite{HNS}.
+In particular, the Cohen--Macaulay heart $\Hcal_\mathrm{CM}$ can be defined even in the absence of a dualizing complex; the caveat is that the question of when $\Hcal_\mathrm{CM}$ is derived equivalent to $\Mod R$ remains open in this generality, see \cite[Question~7.8]{HNS}.
+Now the derived equivalence behind the generalized duality $\D^\bdd_\fg(R) \cong \D^\bdd(\Bcal)^\op$ is between $\mod R$ and the artinian category $\Acal = \Bcal^\op$.
+It follows from the theory of Roos \cite{Roos69} (see \cref{Roos}) that the induced derived equivalence of unbounded derived categories is between the module category $\Mod R$ and a locally coherent and locally coperfect Grothendieck category (see \cref{ss:loccoh}), which turns out to be precisely $\Hcal_\mathrm{CM}$.